Dorothy Sheridan: Honours and awards

-Sheridan received an MBE in 1991.
+Sheridan was appointed an MBE in 1991.
 She was also elected Fellow of the Royal Society of Arts.

-The Open University awarded Sheridan an honorary doctorate, which she described as her "career high" in 2007.
+The Open University awarded Sheridan an honorary doctorate, which she described as her "career high", in 2007.

 In 2011, the University of Sussex made Sheridan a 50th Anniversary Fellow.
 She is also an Honorary Professor at the University, where she co-founded the Life History Research Centre.

 Sheridan is Visiting Professor at the University of Brighton, where she is on the advisory board of the Centre for Memory, History and Narratives.